 Is one serum enough for skin care?

-Can different serums be used at the same time?
+Can different serums be used simultaneously?

 Can serum be used instead of cream?

-Can the serum be used daily?
+Can serum be used daily?

-Does the serum work faster than the cream?
+Does serum work faster than cream?

-Can the serum be used all year round?
+Can serum be used all year round?